Brainzy/RankDrop/README.md

 | TurnKit hosted leaderboards          | included | included          | instant    |

 The manual path is free and fully documented below.
-If you'd rather skip the hour, the **RankDrop Unity Asset** handles both deploy and Unity integration in 60 seconds.
+If you'd rather skip the hour, the **RankDrop Unity Asset** handles both deploy and Unity integration in 60 seconds or use TurnKit hosted leaderboards with free up to 20CCU.

 - 🎮 **[Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/rankdrop-leaderboards-in-60-seconds-366688)**
 - ☁️ **[TurnKit.dev](https://turnkit.dev)**